MSU-Beam-Dynamics/JuTrack.jl/README.md

 # Known issues
 * JuTrack is actively under development.
 If you encounter any issues, please open an issue on GitHub or email wan@frib.msu.edu.
-* This package currently supports forward AD.
-Backward AD is still under development.
-* Downgrade/upgrade the Julia environment to 1.10.4 for any conflicts.
-* Downgrade/upgrade Enzyme version to 0.13.3 with ```Pkg.add(name="Enzyme", version="0.13.3")``` for any conflicts.